Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 2. You can't instantly change to the direction opposite yours.
 This means if you are going up, you can't change your direction to down, and vice versa.
 Same goes for left and right.
 This is to avoid accidentally losing by telescoping into yourself!
-3. To help with confusion, I've added some eyes to the "head" of the snake to avoid confusion over which segment is the head.
+3. To help with confusion, I've added some eyes to the head of the snake to avoid confusion over which segment is the head.
 They even change direction based on which direction the snake is moving!
 4. There is a score tracker on either the top or bottom of the screen, depending on the setting.